-The fees for this course are to be met by the student and are \$160 per module in 2019 (for Modules 1 and 2) and \$160 per module in 2020 (for Modules 3 and 4).
-An additional cost of \$50 in Year 11 covers administration costs.
+The fees for this course are to be met by the student and are \$160 per module.
+Please see the Course Handbook for the IFE refund policy.
+The Course Handbook is available on the Compass website at https://compass.ife.qld.edu.au.
+An additional cost of \$50 in Year 11 covers administration and uniform costs.
 Course costs are invoiced each semester.